mdavidson9/docs.balsamiq.com/content/desktop/symbols.md

 {{% alert info %}}**Tip:** Once a Symbol has been created you can also add it via [Quick Add](/desktop/overview/#the-quick-add-tool) using the first few letters of its name, just like other controls.{{% /alert %}}

+The video below describes the process of creating, editing, and using  Symbols.

+{{< yt VZKl26d4Np0 >}}

 ### 2\.
 Using the Symbols View

 New in Balsamiq Mockups 3 is a dedicated view for creating and managing Symbols.
 Symbols created using the Mockups view will be shown here, and you can also create Symbols in this view.